mozilla/treeherder/docs/infrastructure/administration.md

 ### Changing MySQL passwords

-To change the password for a MySQL account:
+To change the password for a MySQL account (only cloudOps can do this):

 1. Set the new password [according to the MySQL documentation].